-- Ready, Set, Learn at all elementary schools - Welcome to Kindergarten at all elementary schools - Mother Goose at select sites - StrongStart Centres at Hollyburn and Eagle Harbour (and one planned for Bowen Island)
+- Ready, Set, Learn at all elementary schools - Welcome to Kindergarten at all elementary schools - Mother Goose at select sites - StrongStart Centres at Hollyburn and Eagle Harbour

-Through our K/1 Early Literacy Screener data, we track readiness skills of our K learners as they enter school.
+Through our District Early Literacy K/1 Screener data, we track readiness skills of our K learners as they enter school.
 The district also participates in the Early Development Instrument (EDI) to contribute data for use by the broader community in developing the District Literacy Plan.